semgrep/semgrep-docs/docs/faq.md

 ## Billing / Pricing

+#### Can I use Semgrep for free?

+Yes, you can use the Semgrep CLI and Semgrep Community Tier for [free](https://semgrep.dev/getting-started)!

-#### What features differ between Semgrep App’s Community (free) and Team (paid) versions?
+#### What are the differences between a free plan and the paid plans?

-See the Semgrep feature and pricing comparison at [r2c.dev/pricing](https://r2c.dev/pricing)

-#### Who is a user and how do you count them?
+Semgrep Community is great for individuals looking to quickly secure their public and private projects and teams looking to explore and try out the product.

+Semgrep Team and Enterprise are best for larger organizations that require dedicated support and advanced functionality.

+You can find more on the [pricing page](https://semgrep.dev/pricing).

+#### How many seats do I need?

-For the Semgrep Team tier, a user is any project contributor whose pull request or code was scanned in the billing cycle.
-For example, if a project has 4 unique contributors who pushed code during the period, and Semgrep runs on all their pull requests, there are 4 users.
-If these unique contributors push to many projects, they will only be counted once; please feel free to scan often and widely.
-Semgrep does not charge on a line-of-code or per-project basis.
+One seat corresponds to one project contributor whose merge/pull request or code is scanned during the billing period.

+For example, if a project has 4 unique contributors who push code during the billing period and Semgrep runs on their merge/pull requests, 4 seats are required.
+If these unique contributors commit to many projects within the same organization, they will only be counted once, so no additional seats are required.

+#### How do I upgrade my plan?

+To upgrade to the Team tier, select the number of seats you wish to purchase and pay directly from the Settings page in Semgrep App!

+For Enterprise tier pricing, please contact us via the form on the [pricing page](http://semgrep.dev/pricing).

+#### How do I pay for my plan?

+We accept all major credit cards through [Stripe](https://stripe.com/).
+If you want to pay through a purchase order / invoice mechanism, you can also reach out to [billing@r2c.dev](mailto:billing@r2c.dev) to get in touch with our sales team.

+We will bill you every month starting from when you upgraded your account.

+#### How do I modify my plan?

+Please email [billing@r2c.dev](mailto:billing@r2c.dev) and we will assist you in making changes to your plan.

+#### What if I go over my plan’s limits?

+We will reach out and come up with a new plan that fits your needs.

+#### How do I cancel my plan?

+Please email [billing@r2c.dev](mailto:billing@r2c.dev) and we will assist you with all cancellations.

 ## Comparisons